curl/everything-curl/curl-releases.md

 We never ship any curl or libcurl _binaries_ from the project with one
 exception: we host official curl binaries built for Windows users.
-All the othrt packaged binaries that are provided with operating systems or on other download sites are done by gracious volunteers outside of the project.
+All the other packaged binaries that are provided with operating systems or on other download sites are done by gracious volunteers outside of the project.

 As of a few years back, we make an effort to do our releases on an eight week